Ottigan/daily-checking/README.md

 # Daily checking project

-Project was created to improve/semi-automate the workflow of my department.
+Project was created to improve/semi-automate the workflow in my department.